 What is Agent Orange?

-Agent Orange was a chemical used by the U.S. military during the Vietnam War to destroy local agriculture in Vietnam and Korea.
-However, this military tactic came at a great cost, causing irreversible illness and genetic damage in those exposed to the herbicide hybrid.
+was a powerful herbicide used by the United States during the Vietnam War to destroy agriculture and forest cover in Vietnam and Korea.
+However, this military tactic came at a great cost, causing irreversible illness and genetic damage in those exposed to Agent Orange.

 What is Parkinson’s disease?

-Parkinson’s disease is a degenerative brain disorder that compromises a person’s ability to move through the world and live independently.
+Parkinson’s disease is a degenerative brain disorder that affects a person’s ability to move through the world and live independently.

 People with Parkinson’s disease usually experience the following symptoms: